top of page

 • data and technology

-The first thing you, as a marketer, should do is to COMMUNICATE from the perspective of your clients and to put their needs upon your own.
-So, this simple change in your behavior and thinking builds a base and fosters a better and longer lasting relationship with your customers.
+The first thing you, as a marketer, should do is to communicate from the perspective of your clients and put their needs upon your own.
+This simple change in your behavior and thinking will build a strong base to foster better relationships with your customers.

-What is more, the fundamental principles you should use in your business are the following:
+There are also some fundamental principles that you should use in your business if you are to be successful.
+These include:

-• KNOW YOUR AUDIENCE: In order to successfully create meaningful content you need to know, exactly, who it is you talking to.
-As a good marketer you need to inspect what your customers intentions are and how you can help them.
+In order to successfully create meaningful content and deliver it at the right time, you need to know who you are talking to.
+As a good marketer, you need to find out what your customers intentions, expectations, and problems are, and how you can help them.

-• COLLECT AND ANALYZE DATA: Context marketing requires a lot of data.
+Context marketing requires a lot of data.
 We can agree that data is almost as valuable as the insides it generates.
-In the last decade rapid advancements in data and analytics has allowed digital marketing to track, understand and predict customer behavior.
+Indeed, in the last decade, rapid advancements in data and analytics have allowed digital marketing to track, understand, and predict customer behavior.

-• BE PATIENT: Context marketing requires testing and optimization.
-Each time a customer doesn't respond to your marketing efforts it gives you an opportunity to collect and analyze data which leads to better understanding of the customer.
+Context marketing requires testing and optimization.
+Each time a customer doesn't respond to your marketing efforts as planned, it gives you an opportunity to change and improve.
+Collect and analyze more data!
+This will lead to a better understanding of your customers and what they want.

 bottom of page